alexdeplov/alexdeplov.github.io/content/posts/blog/archive/how-to-duplicate-geometry-from-dae-files-in-scenekit-swift.md

 +++
-title = "How to duplicate geometry from .DAE files in SceneKit (Swift)" date = 2015-01-11T08:56:17+02:00 draft = false featured = false
+title = "How to Duplicate Geometry from .DAE Files in SceneKit (Swift)" date = 2015-01-11T08:56:17+02:00 draft = false featured = false author = "Alexander Deplov"
 +++

-## How to duplicate geometry from .DAE files in SceneKit (Swift)

 The important part of this code is that every duplicated object has it's own color.
 Different from the color of the source object.